PennyLaneAI/qml/README.md

 - Add the package to `pyproject.toml` file with the other pennylane packages and pin it to the latest stable release.
 - Add the GitHub installation link to the Makefile, so it is upgraded for dev builds with the other PennyLane packages.
     - This should be under the format `$$PYTHON_VENV_PATH/bin/python -m pip install --upgrade git+https://github.com/PennyLaneAI/<repo>.git#egg=<repo>;\`
-- Refresh the poetry lock file `poetry lock`
+- Refresh the poetry lock file by running `poetry lock`

 ## Building